Here are answers to the most commonly asked questions about applying to our Grants programs.

 - What Kind of Projects Have You Funded in the Past?See the list of Maryland Humanities awarded grants from past years.

 - Is a Program Funded by Maryland Humanities Eligible to Receive Repeat Funding?Yes.

 - Will Funding be Provided for K-12 School Programs?As these programs are not open to the general public, you must justify the need for the project and provide a way to disseminate the results and lessons learned.

 - Will Maryland Humanities Fund Oral History Projects?We do not fund projects whose primary purpose is the collection and preservation of oral histories.
 We will consider funding the interpretation and dissemination of oral history information to public audiences.

 We can provide assistance by:

 - Providing a ONE-TIME review of your draft application (must be submitted one week before deadline)

 - Offering budget advice

-- We also hold grant workshops during the year.
-Please contact us for more information
+- Holding grants workshops during the year.
+Please contact us for more information.

 - Will Maryland Humanities Fund Media Projects?Organizations with demonstrated experience within a particular media area (video, radio, website, etc.) are encouraged to apply.
 Proposals must include a use and distribution plan for the completed project and a specific plan for reaching Maryland audiences.
 All video and film projects that receive Maryland Humanities funding must be closed or open captioned, as required by Section 504 of the Rehabilitation Act of 1974.